Gidget Gein: Aftermath

 A commemorative tribute was filmed on October 9, 2010, at the horror convention 'Spooky Empire', based in Orlando, Florida.
 Participants included Al B. Romano CC Manded from Murder Museum on lead vocals, Parris Mathew and others.
 The 9-part compendium was filmed by the Film Director/Artist/Musician Cynosure and is respectively owned by Cynosure Enterprises.
 The film closes with Gein's memorial plaque, embellished with the slogan, 'Luv is GG'.

-In January 2016 it was revealed via Facebook that Gein's band Dali Gaggers was reforming in North Carolina by some fans with the intent to carry on Gein's legacy by playing his songs as well as writing new songs in similar fashion.
-The followup to Gein's album Just Ad Nauseam/Confessions of a Spooky Kid, entitled Abraxas, was set to be released sometime in late 2016.
-However, as of Early 2019 no new information has been posted about the album nor has there been any new updates from the band.